 Jodi Cleghorn won this year’s Kris Hembry Encouragement Award at the Aurealis Awards ceremony in May – yet another sign, if one was needed, that’s she’s becoming a force to be reckoned with in the Australian writing scene.
-She is one half of an indie publishing house
+She is one half

 You’ve got a few choices:

 1. Be your own agent.
 You’ll need to be up on legalese and contract-speak, advances and rights, so think carefully whether you want to spent a lot of your energy on this side of the business.

 2. Keep looking for an agent in a Pollyanna’ish attack of optimism.
 Don’t despair – the right agent may just come

 Over at O’Reilly Radar, Hugh McGuire talks about using WordPress as a book publishing platform.

 6 Mistakes People Make In Their Cover Letters (FISH anthology edition)

 When submitting a story to Dagan Books, authors often make one of several common errors, not in the story itself, but in the